zeront4e/git-data-lib/README.md

-# Git Data Library (Gdl)
+# Git Data Library (GDL)

-Git Data Library (Gdl) is a Java library that provides a simple and efficient way to store, retrieve, and manage data objects using Git as a persistent storage backend.
+Git Data Library (GDL) is a Java library that provides a simple and efficient way to store, retrieve, and manage data objects using Git as a persistent storage backend.
 This library allows you to treat Git repositories as data stores, with automatic versioning, history tracking, and collaboration capabilities inherent to Git.